Thunderbots5604/Thunderbots-Robot-Controller/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 be placed into this folder.
 Also, programs that are functional but not used in competitions should be placed here, such as the aforementioned TeleOpGamma.

-The last grouping is the Works in Progress folder.
-This folder should contain any files that are either partially done or done but untested and are going to be used in a competition.

 Please use your best judgement when choosing which place to put your files.

 CODE FORMATTING